Footprints of the Kitaev spin liquid in the Fano lineshapes of the Raman active optical phonons

-and $\mu_\Gamma$ are the coupling constants.
+We take $c=1, d=0$ in the following computation. $\mu_\Gamma$ are the photon-phonon coupling constants.
 The coupling of light to spins microscopically originates from its coupling to electric dipoles, which appears as a Wilson line operator that mediates the electronic hopping between the neighbouring ions \cite{Ko2010,Yang2021}.
-Then applying Loudon-Fleury (LF) approximation \cite{Fleury1968,Shastry1990}, which is parallel to the derivation of the super-exchange interaction, the Raman operator can be obtained \footnote{In a recent study \cite{Yang2021}, some of us showed that in the Kitaev candidate materials non-LF terms also appear in the magnetic Raman scattering.
-However, their main effects mainly appear at energies below $1J$, so they will not change much physics at the energy scale above $1J$.
-This is why here we constrain our consideration to the LF approximation.}:
+Applying the Loudon-Fleury approximation \cite{Fleury1968,Shastry1990}, the magnetic part of the Raman operator can be written as \footnote{In a recent study \cite{Yang2021}, some of us showed that in the Kitaev candidate materials non-LF terms also appear in the magnetic Raman scattering.
+However, their main effects mainly appear at energies below $J$, so they will not change much physics at the energy scale above $J$.
+This is why here we constrain our consideration to the LF approximation.}